 The same, but less so.

 As well as cutting all these levels out, the port adds in a few new quirks, mostly related to the screen size.
-Now, some of these are beneficial, as in the case of the underwater pod section in Down the Tubes (it's now much easier because by God, you can actually see where you're going.) but others seem to be more like glitches.
+Now, some of these are beneficial, as in the case of the underwater pod section in Down the Tubes (it's now much easier because you can actually see where you're going.) but others seem to be more like glitches.
 For example, you can now hide on the left side of the screen during the New Junk City boss and take no damage at all, the famous cow-launching part can actually be skipped because the screen doesn't stop scrolling (but the wheel things on the wires won't appear until you launch the cow) and generally you're able to see stuff that the developers clearly didn't intend for you to see (one of the nice touches of the Mega Drive/SNES game is that you'll be taunted with items you can just about see, but can't reach- the Master System game usually lets you see too much so the solution to getting the item is blatantly obvious).
 Furthermore, the slowdown of the GG port is made much, much worse here- it may be shorter, but it's just as painful to play.